bjackman/locali-ci/README.md

 tokens = ["moltres", "articuno", "zapdos"]
 ```

-Now a can refer to this resource, and it won't be run until Limmat can
+Now a test can refer to this resource, and it won't be run until Limmat can
 allocate a Pokemon for it:

 ```toml